syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/how-to/position-the-dialog-on-center-of-the-page-on-scrolling.md

 ---

-# Position the Dialog in center of the page on scrolling
+# Position the Dialog in the center of the page on scrolling

-By default, when scroll the page/container Dialog also scrolled along with the page/container.
-When a user expects to display the Dialog in the same position without scrolling achieving this in sample level as like below.
-Here added 'e-fixed' class to Dialog element and prevent the scrolling.
+By default, when the page or container is scrolled, Dialog is also scrolled along with it.
+When a user expects to display the Dialog in the same position without scrolling, 'e-fixed' class is added to Dialog element to prevent the scrolling.

 {% if page.publishingplatform == "aspnet-core" %}